Otoplasty reshapes prominent or protruding ears

 HAVE MORE QUESTIONS?

-Our skilled, double-board certified facial plastic and reconstructive surgeon Dr. Minton is available to discuss otoplasty in greater detail during a consultation at our Savannah Facial Plastic Surgery offices in Savannah or Pooler.
+Our skilled, double-board certified facial plastic and reconstructive surgeon Dr. Minton is available to discuss otoplasty in greater detail during a consultation at our Savannah Facial Plastic Surgery office in Savannah.
 Arrange your consultation by contacting us today.